 Can you imagine yourself doing business with the U.S. Space Force?
 Undoubtedly, this is a goal you can achieve in your journey as a federal contractor.
-As this military branch took shape in 2020, when FY20 National Defense Authorization Act approved it as a new independent force within the Department of the Air Force, it has opened a world of possibilities for small business like yours.
+As this military branch took shape in 2020, when FY20 National Defense Authorization Act approved it as a new independent force within the Department of the Air Force, it has opened a world of possibilities for a small business like yours.

-The Air Force recognizes the potential in innovation that small firms could deliver with the backing of the U.S. Government; hence, it intends to get innovative solutions from them that fulfill requirements, close capability gaps or provide potential technology advancements to the U.S. Space Force.
+The Air Force recognizes the potential in innovation that small firms could deliver with the backing of the U.S. Government; hence, it intends to get innovative solutions from them that fulfill requirements, close capability gaps or provides potential technology advancements to the U.S. Space Force.